New BMW M2 design leaked: price, specs and release date

 New BMW M2 engine and performance

-Like the old M2, this new model is set to be available with rear-wheel drive.
 If the previous version is anything to go by, a six-speed manual gearbox will come as standard on the new BMW M2 Coupe, though you’ll likely be able to spec an automatic gearbox, too.
+If rear- and four-wheel-drive versions go on sale, you can expect the 4WD models to come with an automatic gearbox as standard.

 New BMW M2 interior

-The new BMW M2’s interior should have a similar layout to the current 1 Series and 2 Series Gran Coupe.
+The new BMW M2’s interior should have a similar layout to the all-new 2 Series Coupe (shown above in M240i form.)
 That means the car should get a fully digital instrument display, and a mix of physical buttons and touchscreen controls on the centre console.

 Being an M-car, the new M2 Coupe will get plenty of sporty features that you won’t find on the regular BMW 2 Series Coupe.
 Expect a chunky steering wheel, more heavily bolstered sports front seats and BMW M-specific graphics on the digital display design.